penumbra-zone/web/docs/extension-services.md

 be used only for one client at a time.

-For successful init of a channel transport, you must provide a function to aquire a private `MessagePort`.
+For successful init of a channel transport, you must provide a function to acquire a private `MessagePort`.
 The Penumbra extension creates a global at `window.penumbra` containing access to our service connection manager.
 You could provide something like this to the transport: